nzapras/CTF-Challenges/Onions/readme.md

 Applying this yields the following plaintext:
 `This has many layers...
 Like an onion.`

+Therefore. the flag is `flag{This has many layers...
+Like an onion.}`

 # Recreating this challenge

 To recreate this challenge one can follow these steps: